-Graduates entering business, consulting and management can expect:
+Graduates entering business, management or consultancy can expect:

-- a varied working life that involves a substantial amount of travel.
-You'll spend time at client sites and periods away from home;
+- a varied working life that involves a substantial amount of travel, with time spent at client sites and periods away from home

 - self-employment or freelance work to be an option within several years.